Frequently Asked Questions

 10. Are proposals accepted by fax or e-mail?

-No. The Foundation does not accept electronically submitted inquiries or requests.
-However, the applicants are requested to submit a PIF on-line and to provide a single PDF file of the complete application, on a disk along with the written copies or electtronically via email.
+The applicants are requested to submit a PIF on-line and to provide a single PDF file of the complete application via email, along with 5 hard copies via mail.

 11. May a single institution submit multiple proposals for a single deadline?